scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 10 minutes

 You tap in to the latent mana in your surroundings, empowering your spells.
 Make a spellcasting roll against 3 terrible dice.
 On success you may reroll up to 5 dice between your spellcasting and spell damage rolls for the duration.
 Holding this connection is both mentally and physically exhausting.
-Should the spell end due to failing a concentration check you take 1 level of exhaustion, or 2 levels if you critically fail the concentration check.
+Should the spell end due to failing a concentration save you take 1 level of exhaustion, or 2 levels if you critically fail the concentration save.

 Add an enhanced die for every level cast above 6th.